 No. Intel Desk is an intelligence aggregation tool.
 It surfaces publicly available information and scores it for sentiment.
 It does not provide financial advice, trading recommendations, or any form of regulated investment guidance.
 Always do your own research.

-Feeds refresh every 20 seconds.
+Feeds refresh every 120 seconds.
 Market data streams in real time via Finnhub.
-From a headline being published to appearing on the desk is typically under sixty seconds, often under thirty.
+From a headline being published to appearing on the desk is typically inside the next source sweep, with direct squawk and streaming integrations faster where upstreams support it.

 Yes.
 Add and remove tickers directly on the dashboard.
 US equities, London-listed stocks, European tickers, commodities, FX pairs and indices are all supported, and those watchlists now sync to your account so the same desk follows you across devices.